status-im/nimbus-eth2/docs/the_nimbus_book/src/distribution_internals.md

 Docker Hub), and are then reused as the basis for temporary Docker images where the `nimbus-eth2` build is carried out.

-These temporary images are controlled by Dockerfiles in `docker/dist/`: since we're not publishing them anywhere, we can customize them to the system they run on (we ensure they use the host's UID/GID, the host's QEMU static binaries, etc); they get access to the source code through the use of external volumes.
+These temporary images are controlled by Dockerfiles in `docker/dist/`.
+Since we're not publishing them anywhere, we can customize them to the system they run on (we ensure they use the host's UID/GID, the host's QEMU static binaries, etc); they get access to the source code through the use of external volumes.